gatsbyjs/gatsby/docs/blog/2019-04-18-component-shadowing/index.md

 ## Roadmap

-In the future we'll be introducing new tooling to around Component Shadowing that will list when shadowing occurs, what files are available to shadow, and the ability to eject from a theme.
+In the future we'll be introducing new tooling around Component Shadowing that will list when shadowing occurs, what files are available to shadow, and the ability to eject from a theme.